dylan-lang/opendylan/documentation/duim-reference/source/dcs.rst

 The DUIM-DCs library provides color support to the DUIM library.
-The library contains a single module, *duim-dcs*, from which all the interfaces described in this chapter are exposed. `See DUIM-DCs Module <dcs.htm#71301>`_ contains complete reference entries for each exposed interface.
+The library contains a single module, *duim-dcs*, from which all the interfaces described in this chapter are exposed. `DUIM-DCs Module`_ contains complete reference entries for each exposed interface.

 Throughout this chapter, a *drawing context* consists of the combination